Boggiii/a-the-game/README.md

 # a-the-game
-My first game in Unity
+My first game in Unity.
 full-game.rar contains the version that is playable.